-Whether you run a mom-and-pop store, an e-commerce business or a startup, you need to find the unique selling proposition (USP) of your business.
-You need to know what makes you different from or better than all of your competition, or you could get lost among the crowd.
+Whether you run a mom-and-pop store, an e-commerce business or a startup, you need to find your business’s unique selling proposition (USP).
+When you know what makes you different from or better than your competition, it’s harder to get lost among the crowd.

 A USP is the unique quality that sets your business apart from the thousands of other businesses out there.
-The distinguishing factor that makes your customers come back, again and again, for your products or services.
+It’s the distinguishing factor that makes your customers come back, again and again for your products or services.

-The concept of a USP was introduced by Rosser Reeves of the legendary Ted Bates advertising agency way back in the 1940s.
-According to him, a USP is what gives marketing campaigns an extra jolt and makes customers notice and connect with the product.
+The concept of a USP was introduced by Rosser Reeves of the legendary Ted Bates advertising agency in the 1940s.
+According to Reeves, a USP is what gives marketing campaigns an extra jolt and makes customers notice and connect with the product.

-Even if it sounds cliche, there's no denying that without a USP, your business is like a ship that has lost its rudder.
-The USP is what steers all of your business operations on the right path.
-So how do you identify the USP of your business?
+There’s no denying that without a USP, your business is like a ship that has lost its rudder.
+Your USP is what steers all of your business operations on the right path.
+So how do you identify your business’s USP?

-This definitive guide includes a step-by-step approach to figuring out the USP of your business.
-By the time you finish reading it, you will have a clear strategy for identifying and defining your USP.
-Let's get started.
+This definitive guide includes a step-by-step approach to figuring out your business’s USP.
+By the time you finish reading this, you will have a clear strategy for identifying and defining your USP.

-Creating the USP of a business is not the task for a single individual; it’s a team effort.
-It should include people from all teams – customer support, marketing, sales, finance, IT, product development, HR and more.
-Get them together and start collecting ideas.
+Creating a business’s USP is not a task for a single individual – it’s a team effort.
+It should include people from all departments, like customer support, marketing, sales, finance, IT, product development and HR.
+Get them together and start collecting their ideas.

-Start by asking your team what they think separates your business from your competitors.
-Initially, you may get only vague answers like “our product is better,” “we provide better customer service,” “we have more experience," etc.
+Ask your team what they think separates your business from its competitors.
+Initially, you may get only vague answers like “our product is better,” “we provide better customer service,” “we have more experience,” and so on.

 But that’s OK.
 Don’t be judgmental.
 Remember, this is a brainstorming session, and all you’re doing is gathering ideas.
-Keep a record of all the input, as we'll come back to it later.
+Keep a record of this input for later.

-Very often, businesses make the mistake of promoting their products and services without understanding their target audience.
-You need to identify your potential customers based on their age, location, gender, earning levels and other such characteristics.
+Businesses often make the mistake of promoting their products and services without understanding their target audience.
+Before you can sell to your customers, you need to identify them based on their age, location, gender, earning levels and other such characteristics.

-You can then group them into different buyer personas.
-Try to be specific.
+Then, you can group them into different buyer personas, and be specific.
 The more you’re able to define the characteristics of your target audience, the better.

 This step is all about market research.
 Before you find out what makes your product unique, you have to discover what’s available to your target audience.
-Start by listing your direct competitors.
-Then it's time to do an in-depth analysis of each of them.
+Start by listing your direct competitors, then do an in-depth analysis of each of them.